Why Does God Allow Suffering and Evil? A Three-Faith Comparison

 FAQs

-Does God cause evil or merely allow it?
+Does God cause evil, or just allow it?

 Is suffering always a punishment for sin?